t-leongchuan/r2auto_nav_CDE2310_grp4/README.md

 - Standalone testing of GPIO activation.
 - Full integration test within a mock maze environment replicating mission constraints.

-## License

-This project is licensed under the Apache License 2.0.

 ## Acknowledgements

-This repository was developed as part of the EG2310 course requirements at the College of Design and Engineering, National University of Singapore.
+This repository was developed as part of the CDE2310 course requirements at the College of Design and Engineering, National University of Singapore.

 Team Members:
+- Irfan
-- [Name]
+- Charlie Hee
-- [Name]
+- Manya Gupta
-- [Name]
+- Toh Leong Chuan